 Regulation of gene expression at the level of protein synthesis (translation) represents an important phenomenon.
 Both global modulation, depending on environmental conditions, and specific regulation, relying on the use of variant and alternative mechanisms for the translation of sub-sets of mRNAs, can be defined.
 The general focus of our research is directed towards the initial encounter between the 40S ribosomal subunit and the mRNA.
-We apply a combination of virology, specifically molecular genetics, biochemistry, functional genomics and cell biology to attempt to understand molecular mechanisms of translation initiation by the eukaryotic ribosome, and the regulation that can be brought to play by the structure of the mRNA and during infection by RNA viruses.
+Specific aims are to attempt to understand molecular mechanisms of translation initiation by the eukaryotic ribosome, and the regulation that can be brought to play by the structure of the mRNA and during infection by RNA viruses.

 2) Study of the Rabies virus M protein synthesis (coll.
 Y.Jacob, Virology Department)